-2013/14 the artist made her outstanding role debuts as Tatjana in Eugene Onegin in Cologne and as Mimi (Bohème) at Malmö Opera.
-Deutsche Oper am Rhein Düsseldorf presented her as Violetta (Traviata) and she gave her house debut as Gilda (Rigoletto) under the baton of Stefan Blunier at Oper Zurich.
-Highlights of the season 2012/13 included her role debut as Luisa Miller in Malmö (meanwhile available on DVD) and Düsseldorf, her first Anna Bolena in Cologne as well as concerts with WDR and Andrés Orozco-Estrada (Rossini Stabat Mater) and with with Franz Welser-Möst conducting (Schubert Messe in Es-Dur) at Musikverein Wien.
+The 2013/14 season saw Ms. Golovena’s outstanding role debuts as Tatjana in Eugene Onegin in Cologne, and as Mimi (Bohème) at Malmö Opera.
+The Deutsche Oper am Rhein presented her as Violetta (Traviata) and she gave her house debut as Gilda (Rigoletto) under the baton of Stefan Blunier at Oper Zürich.
+Highlights of Ms. Golovneva’s 2012/13 season included her role debut as Luisa Miller in Malmö (available on DVD) and Düsseldorf, her first Anna Bolena in Cologne, as well as concerts with WDR Sinfonieorchester and Andrés Orozco-Estrada (Rossini Stabat Mater), and further concerts with Franz Welser-Möst (Schubert Mass in E-flat) at Musikverein Wien.

-Her successful way into a more dramatic vocal fach she started already before.
-In a new production of La Traviata in Dresden she made her debut as Violetta under Fabio Luisi.
+Ms. Golovneva made her roll debut as Violetta in a new production of La Traviata under Fabio Luisi.
 Violetta has become one of her most important roles, which she performed in Cologne, Prague, the Bavarian State Opera in Munich, Dresden and Japan.
-She sang Konstanze (Die Entführung aus dem Serail) in Cologne as well as Vitellia (La Clemenza di Tito) which she also performed at Deutsche Oper am Rhein.
-The magazine Opernglas praised her as “discovery of the evening” for her Natascha in Cologne’s Krieg und Frieden.
+She has performed Konstanze (Die Entführung aus dem Serail) and Vitellia (La Clemenza di Tito) in Cologne, the latter of which she has also performed at Deutsche Oper am Rhein.
+The magazine Opernglas has praised her as “discovery of the evening” for her Natascha in Cologne’s War and Peace.
 She added Donna Anna (Don Giovanni) to her repertoire in a new production at the Deutsche Oper am Rhein in 2011/12.

-The soprano comes from Pskov in Russia and completed her studies in St. Petersburg as well as a post-graduade study “Lied and Oratorio” at the University of Music in Vienna with Prof. Robert Holl with distinction.
-She is awardee of the N.Rimskyj-Korsakov competition and the International Vocal Competition’s-Hertogenbosch.
+Ms. Golovneva has been guest with concert performances at venues such as Vienna Musikverein, Berliner Philharmonie, Dresden Philharmonie, Athens Concert Hall and in Budapest.
+She was born in Pskov in Russia and completed her initial studies in St. Petersburg after which she completed post-graduade studies “Lied and Oratorio” at the University of Music in Vienna with Prof. Robert Holl with distinction.
+She is an awardee of the N.Rimskyj-Korsakov competition and the International Vocal Competition’s-Hertogenbosch.

 (Please discard any previously dated material.
 The text may not be abridged or altered without the prior consent of ARSIS Artist Management.)